 Over two million people visit Whistler Blackcomb each year.
-Fortunately, Whistler Village has many hotels, and restaurants, that will suit everyone and every budget.
-There are cheap eats, fine-dining establishments, and rowdy après-ski spots.
-Check out the 10 best restaurants awaiting you at British Columbia’s most famous ski resort.
+Fortunately, Whistler Village has hotels and restaurants to suit everyone and every budget.
+There are cheap eats, fine-dining establishments and bustling après-ski spots.
+Check out the best restaurants awaiting you at British Columbia’s most famous ski resort.

-“French at heart, West Coast soul” – this is Red Door’s tagline and sums up what you can expect from their menu.
+‘French at heart, West Coast soul’ is Red Door’s tagline and sums up what you can expect from their menu.
 Some of the key dishes on their dinner menu are a West Coast bouillabaisse, wild boar chop, cassoulet and braised chuck flats.
-A signature dessert is the Peanut Butter Bombe: Lindt dark chocolate, caramel mousse, peanut butter whip, and pretzel crust.
+A signature dessert is the Peanut Butter Bombe: Lindt dark chocolate, caramel mousse, peanut butter whip and pretzel crust.

 A popular après-ski spot, 21 Steps is a two-storey building in Whistler Village with scenic mountain views.
 The Attic is above the dining room and has two large-screen TVs, which constantly play cinematic movies.
-Downstairs in the Kitchen + Bar, the menu is full of modern, comfort food.
-Baby back ribs, tiger prawns and sea scallops, and braised Australian lamb shanks are just a taste of the dishes you can expect at 21 Steps.
+Downstairs in the Kitchen + Bar, the menu is full of modern comfort food.
+Baby back ribs, tiger prawns and sea scallops and braised Australian lamb shanks are just a taster of the dishes you can expect at 21 Steps.

-For something a little different and less fancy, check out The Mexican Corner.
-The restaurant says, “Our dark wood tones from floor to seating, accented by the vibrant colors of eclectic works of art, create an extraordinary palette that transports guests to a classy Mexican Hacienda.”
-They have separate lunch, après and dinner menus, but all of them feature traditional Mexican cuisine.
+For something a little different and less fancy, check out the Mexican Corner, a classy restaurant featuring dark wood tones and decorated with eclectic works of art.
+They have separate lunch, après-ski and dinner menus, all of them featuring traditional Mexican cuisine.

-Rimrock is also known as “Whistler’s Place for Fish and Game.”
-Their menu is constantly changing season to season.
-Rimrock has a Chef’s Fresh Fish Selection as an option on the menu, along with other delicious meat and seafood dishes.
-Scallops, lobster, duck, tuna, venison, lamb, beef, and salmon are all current menu choices.
+The Rimrock menu is constantly changing from season to season.
+A chef’s fresh fish selection is an option on the menu, along with other delicious meat and seafood dishes.
+Scallops, lobster, duck, tuna, venison, lamb, beef and salmon are all current menu choices.

 Priding itself on the fact that no two visits are the same, Alta Bistro is constantly evolving its menu.
-It is but another restaurant in Whistler using only sustainable and ethically sourced local produce.
-Signature dishes include the elk tartare and foie gras parfait, Alberta bison flat iron, and Alta’s deli board of locally cured meats and British Columbian cheese.
+It is another restaurant in Whistler using only sustainable and ethically sourced local produce.
+Signature dishes include the elk tartare and foie gras parfait, Alberta bison flat iron steak and a board of locally cured meats and British Columbian cheese.
 It’s also impossible not to try a sip of something from the award-winning wine list.